All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Carry a copy of your prescription or a letter from your prescribing physician

-• Pack your medication in a clear bag so it is easy to present for inspection
+• Pack your medication in a clear bag so it's easy to present for inspection

 • Declare your medication to the TSA agent before your carry-on goes through the scanner

-• Syringes and needles are permitted when accompanied by the injectable medication they are used with
+• Syringes and needles are permitted when accompanied by the injectable medication they're used with

 TSA agents are accustomed to seeing injectable medications at security checkpoints.
 Insulin, growth hormone, and other subcutaneous injectables pass through airports every day.
-As long as your TB-500 is clearly labeled and you have documentation, you should not encounter problems.
+As long as your TB-500 is clearly labeled and you have documentation, you shouldn't encounter problems.

 How Do You Keep TB-500 Cold While Traveling?